 3. Enable IPv6 and DNS leak prevention

 While you’re in the Options window, navigate to the Advanced tab.
-Once you’re there, make sure to toggle the IPv6 address detection prevention on.
+Once you’re there, make sure to toggle the IPv6 address detection prevention.

-This will make sure that your ISP (or other third-party) won’t be able to pinpoint you using leaked IPv6 info.
+This will make sure that your ISP (or another third party) won’t be able to pinpoint you using leaked IPv6 info.

 More so, you can also prevent DNS leaks by making the service use ExpressVPN DNS servers exclusively.
 Thus, your ISP won’t be able to detect you due to unfortunate DNS leaks while using the service.